kbdaitch/bardo.github.com/source/_posts/ui-router-with-root-ctrl.md

 ---

 ui-router is a great tool for those of us in the Angular realm.
-It gives a more logical way to represent the state of an application than just plain ol' URLs.
-This post is not going to be a hands-on tutorial post, but the intent is throw around some ideas about structuring the root controller of your angular app.
+It gives a more logical way to represent the state of an application than just plain old URLs.
+This post is not going to be a <!-- more --> hands-on tutorial post, but the intent is throw around some ideas about structuring the root controller of your angular app.

 ### Root Controller and Saving the Root URL ###